cn0047/stash/ed/oop.md

 Encapsulation - hide the values or state of a structured data object inside a class.

+Abstraction - is the development of classes, objects, types in terms of their interfaces and functionality, instead of their implementation details.

 Polymorphism - provision of a single interface to entities of different types (same name, different behavior).